 "should have legal capacity to give consent ... exercise free power of

-choice, without the
+choice, without the element of

-element of force ... constraint or coercion"-the
+force ... constraint or coercion"-the

-American medical Community either claimed ignorance of the
+American medical Community either claimed ignorance of the document or

 The first principle of the code seemed to preclude the use of

-prisoners, but Ivy, America's
+prisoners, but Ivy, America's star witness

-star witness on medical ethics, extolled
+on medical ethics, extolled

 the virtues of just such scientific practices.
 The muddy ethical waters